h4writer/droneshowcreator/docs/discription_edit_actions.rst

       - Color

-        *Here you choose a color yourself via the color fan, HSB color or RGB color.*
+        *Here you choose a color yourself via the colors range, HSB color or RGB color.*

       - Random